MeerModii/Admin-Dashboard-Application/README.md

 - Option to switch between bar graphs and pie charts
 - MySQL database integration for storing and retrieving data
 - Java JDBC for seamless database connectivity
+- Ability to search for customers and view their information along with their orders.

 ## Technologies used